KrolPolski/webserv/README.md

 If you don't specify a configuration file, it will launch with the default configuration file (configurations/complete.conf) that will serve the sample web content we have provided in home/.
 You can then access it at:
 [http://localhost:8080](http://localhost:8080/)
 ## Configuration instructions
+We reference NGINX as inspiration for the configuration of our HTTP server.

+You can find examples of different configurations that work with our sample content in the configurations directory.

+### Required Settings to Launch the Server
+For each server block, the following settings are required to launch the server:
+* Port
+* IP Address
+* Server Name
+* Root Location /
+Additionally, an index file can be specified in the configuration.
+By default, index.html will be used.

+### Variables for Server Block Configuration:
+* listen: The port to listen on (e.g., 8000 - 8999).
+* host: The IP address for the server.
+* server_name: The server name (e.g., example.com, www.example.com).
+* max_client_body_size: The maximum size of a client's body.

+### Location Block Configuration:
+The location blocks within the root location are customizable to suit your needs.
+The following variables are used within these location blocks:

+* root: The path to the location (mandatory).
+* methods: The allowed HTTP methods for that location.
+* cgi_path_php/python: The path to the CGI interpreter (modify depending on your system).
+* dir_listing: Enables or disables directory listing (autoindex).
+* upload_dir: Specifies a custom upload directory (optional).
+The upload directory must be located under the home (/) directory.
+* return: Allows a 307 Temporary Redirect within a location inside the root (/) directory (optional).

+### Important Note:
+All of the above-mentioned variables end with a semicolon (;).
+However, the server and location blocks do not end with a semicolon.

 ## Test instructions
 ### Unit tests